chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 #.
 Visit the Chef Supermarket hostname in the browser.
 A private Chef Supermarket will generate and use a self-signed certificate, if a certificate is not supplied as part of the installation process (via the wrapper cookbook).
 #.
 If an SSL notice is shown while connecting to Chef Supermarket via a web browser, accept the SSL certificate.
 A trusted SSL certificate should be used for  private Chef Supermarket that is used in production.
 #.
 After opening Chef Supermarket in a web browser, click the **Create Account** link.
-A prompt to log in to the Chef server is shown, but only if the user is not already logged in.
+A prompt to log in to the Chef server is shown.
 Authorize the Chef Supermarket to use the Chef server account for authentication. **Important:** If you intend to use Supermarket in conjunction with Chef Automate, you should log into to Supermarket as the ``delivery`` user.

 .. note:: The redirect URL specified for Chef Identity **MUST** match the fqdn hostname of the Chef Supermarket server.
 The URI must also be correct: ``/auth/chef_oauth2/callback``.
 Otherwise, an error message similar to ``The redirect uri included is not valid.`` will be shown.